paulzerr/napview_beta/README.md

 **2. Clone the repository:**

-Open a terminal or command prompt and download napview:
+Navigate to a directory of your choice, open a terminal or command prompt and download napview:

    ```
    git clone https://github.com/paulzerr/napview_beta/